Determining the Anisotropic Exchange Coupling of CrO_2 via First-Principles Density Functional Theory Calculations: Conclusions

-We have calculated the near neighbor exchange interactions for bulk CrO$_2$ in the (100), (001), and (111) directions, finding them to be $-12.0$~meV, $24.5$~meV, and $23.6$~meV respectively.
-From our calculated spin stiffness parameters and the results of our classical Heisenberg Metropolis method, we obtain some confidence that DFT and VASP can determine the exchange interaction of CrO$_2$ with reasonable accuracy.
 Examining the calculated exchange parameters, we find that the sign of $J_{100}$, both in the supercell and the equivalent spin spiral calculations, indicates the possibility of non-collinear behavior in CrO$_2$ if the exchange parameters are modified.
 Thus, a mixed interface between CrO$_2$ and another material (such as RuO$_2$) might lead to non-collinear spins if the ratio between nearest and next-nearest neighbor interactions is pushed into a ``favorable'' zone.
-We investigate this possibility explicitly for CrO$_2$-RuO$_2$ interfaces in a companion paper by K.~Chetry \textit{et al}\cite{ruo2}.
+We investigate this possibility explicitly for CrO$_2$-RuO$_2$ interfaces in an upcoming paper.
+Non-collinear spins in the neighborhood of a spacer material would eliminate the expected GMR effect in such a system.